CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Conclusion

 \section{Conclusion}

-We present ReCAP, a CAPTCHA-capable native GUI agent that robustly solves modern, interactive CAPTCHA challenges.
+We present ReCAP, a CAPTCHA-capable native GUI agent that solves modern, interactive CAPTCHA challenges.
 By introducing a dynamic CAPTCHA system and a scalable reasoning-action data generation pipeline with retrospective self-correction traces, ReCAP learns the core interaction primitives underlying contemporary CAPTCHAs.
-Extensive experiments show that models trained under this paradigm achieve strong performance on both synthetic and real-world CAPTCHA benchmarks, with significantly lower interaction latency, while preserving strong performance on general GUI agent benchmarks.
+Experiments show that models trained under this paradigm achieve strong performance on held-out dynamic CAPTCHAs, useful zero-shot transfer to real-world CAPTCHA benchmarks, and fewer interaction steps, while largely preserving general GUI agent performance.
 These results position CAPTCHA solving not as a standalone task, but as a transferable skill set that advances the capabilities of native GUI agents.